duncan/dev/public/tech/pi/turing-pi.md

 date: 2021-02-12T19:00
 title: A seven node compute cluster in a box
 emoji: 🤯
 description: The Turning Pi allows you to create a seven node cluster in a box.
+I so may end up with one of these at some point soon.
 type: link
 ---